Pulsar, the best code editor

 • a linter that automatically highlights with yellow a specific code word the user should improve

-• a yellow vertical line shows what lines in the file has been changed and are not yet committed in git
+• a yellow vertical line shows what lines in the file have been changed and are not yet committed in git

 • a file browser showing the files in the project, with modified files being yellow, new files being green and files ignored by git being greyed out